What is Force? – Calculation, Definition, Formula, Types

 What Are the Effects of Force?

 Now that you have understood the basics of Force, let us talk about the effects of force in much more detail here in this section.
-As explained above, the force causes a change in movement or shape of the body with respect to time.
+As explained above, the force causes a change in movement or shape of the body concerning time.

 Different Effects of Force